mbettan/siri-oo/README.md

     sudo reboot

+##Adding HomeKit to iOS##

+HomeKit is actually not an app; it's a "database" similar to HealthKit and PassKit.
+But where HealthKit has the companion _Health_ app and PassKit has _Passbook_, Apple has supplied no app for managing your HomeKit database (at least [not yet](http://9to5mac.com/2015/05/20/apples-planned-ios-9-home-app-uses-virtual-rooms-to-manage-homekit-accessories/)).
+However, the HomeKit API is open for developers to write their own apps for adding devices to HomeKit.

+Fortunately, there are now a few apps in the App Store that can manage your HomeKit devices.
+The most comprehensive one I've used is [MyTouchHome](https://itunes.apple.com/us/app/mytouchhome/id965142360?mt=8&at=11lvmd&ct=mhweb) which costs $2.

+There are also some free apps that work OK.
+Try [Insteon+](https://itunes.apple.com/US/app/id919270334?mt=8) or [Lutron](https://itunes.apple.com/us/app/lutron-app-for-caseta-wireless/id886753021?mt=8) or a number of others.

+If you are a member of the iOS developer program, I highly recommend Apple's [HomeKit Catalog](https://developer.apple.com/library/ios/samplecode/HomeKitCatalog/Introduction/Intro.html) app, as it is reliable and comprehensive and free (and open source).

+Once you've gotten a HomeKit app running on your iOS device, it should "discover" the single accessory "Homebridge", assuming that you're still running Homebridge and you're on the same Wifi network.
+Adding this accessory will automatically add all accessories and platforms defined in `config.json`.

+When you attempt to add Homebridge, it will ask for a "PIN code".
+The default code is `031-45-154` (but this can be changed, see `config-sample.json`).

+##Interacting with your Devices##

+Once your device has been added to HomeKit, you should be able to tell Siri to control your devices.
+However, realize that Siri is a cloud service, and iOS may need some time to synchronize your device information with iCloud.

+One final thing to remember is that Siri will almost always prefer its default phrase handling over HomeKit devices.
+For instance, if you name your Sonos device "Radio" and try saying "Siri, turn on the Radio" then Siri will probably start playing an iTunes Radio station on your phone.
+Even if you name it "Sonos" and say "Siri, turn on the Sonos", Siri will probably just launch the Sonos app instead.
+This is why, for instance, the suggested `name` for the Sonos accessory is "Speakers".

 ##Supported OS##

 Tested with Debian 6.0, but it should work on other Linux systems that use startup scripts in **/etc/init.d** (Red Hat, CentOS, Gentoo, Ubuntu, etc.).